UPDATES: **10-21-19; 10-1-19; 8-1-19

-Story and Media by Jonnathan Benites-Bernardini and Monique A. LeBleu
+Story and Media by Jonnathan Benites-Bernardini, with contributions by Monique A. LeBleu.

 The last couple of years has brought a surge of fried chicken sandwiches to the LA dining scene.
 Places like Howlin’ Rays, Freerange, Birdies – who all specialize in fried chicken – have hit the dining scene hard, but this doesn’t stop new contenders from joining the race.
 Enter South City Fried Chicken – the brainchild of Co-owner and Executive Chef Samuel “Sammy” Monsour, and Co-owner Joshua Kopel who brought Preux & Proper, an ode to southern cooking, to life in the downtown Los Angeles restaurant mix.